 Selections for Growth

-Stocks of wireless companies are volatile and pay, if at all, a small dividend.
+Stocks of wireless companies are volatile and pay, if at all, a modest dividend.
 Their appeal is that they offer wide long-term price appreciation.
 Aggressive network build schedules lead to large debt obligations, presenting financial risk.
 In certain cases, partnerships, with, for example, cable and tech companies, relieve some of the stress.
 The smaller players in this segment are often subjects of takeover rumors.

-And Speculation Selections
+And Speculative Selections

 Venturesome investors frequently find opportunities in the industry.
 Both pure wireline and wireless companies seek/consider consolidation to build scale and boost cost absorption.
 Large integrated carriers often weigh the merits of small takeover candidates that may provide new technology or entry into underserved markets.
 Seasoned and fledgling wireless telcos, with core operations in populous developing nations, such as Brazil, Mexico, India and China, have speculative appeal.